ibexa/documentation-developer/docs/getting_started/first_steps.md

 The SiteAccess will automatically be matched using the last part of the URI.

 2\.
-You can now access the front page of the site through the new SiteAccess: `<yourdomain>/de`.
+You can now access the front page through the new SiteAccess: `<yourdomain>/de`.

 !!! note "Log in"